lgrealish/pands-project/README.md

 # Programming and scripting project 2023

 This repository is used for the final project given during the Programming and Scripting module on Higher Diploma in Data Analytics course from ATU.
-Topic of the project is research and investigation of IFisher's iris dataset.
+Topic of the project is research and investigation of Fisher's Iris dataset.

 ## Table of contents
 * [Iris dataset information](#iris-dataset)